qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_decorators.rst

 * **MBoxShadow**: Renders a shadow.
 * **MLinearBackgroundGradient**: Renders a linear color gradient.

-As you may have guessed, the last three mixins do not work cross browser due to the fact that they rely on CSS propertes not available in all browsers.
+As you may have guessed, the last three mixins do not work cross browser due to the fact that they rely on CSS properties not available in all browsers.
 If you want more details, take a look at the `API documentations of the mixins <http://demo.qooxdoo.org/current/apiviewer/#qx.ui.decoration>`_.

 Each entry of the theme is automatically made available using the ``setDecorator`` function of the widget class.
 The instances needed are automatically created when required initially.
 This mechanism keeps instance numbers down and basically ignores decorators which are defined but never used.